Helsingborg Central Station: Building

-Prehistory
+History

 The first railway in Helsingborg was opened in 1865 and went past Billeberga and Teckomatorp to Eslöv at the Southern Main Line.
 Its station came to be known as Helsingborg Central station, located just south of the traditional city, 200 meters south of Knutpunkten.
 In 1875 the railway from this station past Åstorp to Hässleholm was opened.
 In 1885 a railway line was opened to Ängelholm, which reached Gothenburg in 1892, and this year a station building was finished north of the city, and came to be known as Helsingborg Ferry station.
 This station was adjacent to the ferry terminal to Helsingør.
 For many years the ferry station was important primarily for long-distance traffic by train from Gothenburg and Stockholm, which also continued by ferry to Helsingør and then to Copenhagen.
 The Central station were mainly used for trains to Malmö.
 There was a track connection between these two stations, but it went on streets and trains had to go very slowly and only used to occasionally.